sbreidba/majic/doc/src/usingGitSvn.rst

 Selecting branches when cloning with git-svn
 ============================================

-.. sidebar:: git-svn is Fragile
+.. warning:: git-svn is Fragile

    My very limited experience agrees with the comments in the links reference :ref:`above <boost-svn on github>` that mention